 Moonflower, Nightshade, All the Hours of the Day

-Forthcoming from &NOW Books/Lake Forest College Press in 2020.
+Forthcoming from &NOW Books/Lake Forest College Press in Spring 2020.
 Distributed through Northwestern University Press.
 Short story collection.

 Winner of the 2018 Madeleine P. Plonsker Prize, selected by Lidia Yuknavitch